TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/driverlib/sysctl_frequency_clock_counter/README.md

 ## Example Usage
 Compile, load and run the example.
-The red LED should turn on after executing if the FCC counter is within the expected range, otherwise the LED will remain off if the test fails.
+LED1 should turn on after executing if the FCC counter is within the expected range.
+USER_TEST_PIN GPIO will mimic the behavior of the LED pin on the BoosterPack header and can be used to verify the LED behavior.
-Confirm FCC mesurement by measuring SYSOSC frequency via CLK_OUT.
+Confirm FCC measurement by measuring SYSOSC frequency via CLK_OUT.